Chase77777/AML_2019_Group3/README.md

 Here there was quite a smooth descend into the minimum.
 Achieving a minimised loss function of -935.34 after 117 steps.

 **Small Learning Rate (Right plot)**
 It achieves same local minimum point at -935.34, however at a significantly slower pace with 999 iterations instead.
-This is due to the smaller step size.
+This is due to the smaller step size  which results in a higher computational cost.
 If we limited the iterations to 100, the algorithm would have stopped prematurely.

+We first initialize our weights at **(400.1,400.1)** in the ravine loss surface (*Egg holder Function*).

+Then, we experiment with different learning rate for 1000 iterations and see how it reach to the global minimum **f(x)=-959.64, at x = (512, 404.23)**.

+Compares to Plain Vanilla approach *(231 steps)*, it takes **114 less steps** to reach the global minima with **117 steps** under same learning rate **eta2 (0.3)**.
+This is due to momentum term increases for dimensions whose gradients point in the same directions and reduces updates for dimensions whose gradients change directions.
+As a result, it gains faster convergence and reduced oscillation.

 ## 2.3 Adam